 Leasehold improvements are recorded at cost and depreciated on a straight-line basis over the shorter of the estimated useful lives of the depreciable assets or the lease term.

-The estimated useful lives generally conform to those recommended by the American Hospital Association.
 All costs related to the construction of facilities are capitalized, including salaries, employee benefits, contracted services and materials.
 Costs that materially extend the life of existing assets are capitalized.
 However, the District does not capitalize the costs of normal maintenance and repairs that do not increase the capacity or efficiency of the asset or materially extend the useful life of the asset.
 Gains and losses on dispositions of capital assets are recorded in the period of disposal.